neitzert/DNSaaFS/README.md

 # 🧠 DNSaaFS
 ### A DNS-backed, encrypted, chunked, stateless filesystem for maniacs and misfits.

-**DNSFS** is a filesystem that stores encrypted file chunks as DNS zone records.
+**DNSaaFS** is a filesystem that stores encrypted file chunks as DNS zone records.
 It uses zero trusted infrastructure, leverages DNS caching infrastructure, and laughs in the face of centralized control.

 ---